Q: What is the FDA doing to regulate animals with intentionally altered genomes?

 Q: Why are some federal agencies proposing to regulate the products of genome editing differently from FDA?

 A: There may be some differences among the agencies in how the products of genome editing are regulated.
 These are due in part to differences in the underlying statutory authorities and how those authorities relate to the kinds of risks that the products of genome editing may pose.
-That is one of the reasons why, in its request for comment, FDA is asking for scientific information to demonstrate whether there are classes of genome edited animals that will pose low to no significant risks.
-FDA may modify its regulatory approach depending upon the data or information on risk that it receives.
+That is one of the reasons why, in its request for comment, FDA asked for scientific information to demonstrate whether there are classes of genome edited animals that will pose low to no significant risks.
+FDA may modify its regulatory approach depending upon the data or information on risk that it received.
 Under the Coordinated Framework for the Regulation of Biotechnology, we intend to work cooperatively with other relevant agencies that may also be considering their policies or approaches related to genome editing applications within their jurisdictions.

 Q: How are animals with intentionally altered genomic DNA different from their conventional counterparts?

 A: From a scientific perspective, the only intrinsic difference is that these animals contain an intentional alteration of the genome using modern molecular technologies that gives them a new trait or characteristic, such as producing a pharmaceutical, being resistant to a disease, or growing faster.
 The degree of difference between these animals and their counterparts that do not have intentional genomic alterations will depend on the new trait that the resulting animal possesses.
 From a regulatory perspective, however, the intentional alteration in the genome, unless otherwise excluded, meets the definition of a new animal drug under the FD&C Act and is therefore subject to FDA oversight as such.

 Q: Will these animals pass their new traits on to their offspring?